 Winter is one of the most beautiful times of the year for an outdoor adventure.
 Plus, heading outside in colder weather can be especially good for your health.
 Getting out into natural environments and snowy trails is ideal for clearing your mind, reducing anxiety, and staying physically active and heart-healthy.

 Whatever trail you plan to visit, make sure it’s open and accessible before you head out.
-Winter weather means conditions and access can change quickly, while regulations surrounding the COVID-19 pandemic differ between provinces and regions.
+Winter weather means conditions and access can change quickly.

 Do you have a favourite winter hiking trail?
 Let us know in the comments!